AviadKorakin/ChessLiteServerAPI/README.md

-Here’s your updated README with a **special promotion icon** to highlight the pawn promotion visually:

----

 # 📋 **ChessLiteServerAPI: ASP.NET Chess Game Server**

 Welcome to **ChessLiteServerAPI**, an advanced chess server built with **ASP.NET Core** to showcase technical mastery and modern web design.
 This project emphasizes the implementation of **chess logic for a custom game variant**, backend efficiency using **ADO.NET and Entity Framework**, and a responsive web experience.